I can't emphasize enough my disdain for automated poker tables - those that take the place of real-life wood and felt games run by a real live dealer.

 If I want to flash one of my cards while folding, I'm able to do that at a real table.
 How can I count my chips while thinking, to gauge a reaction from my opponent, when my stack is no more than a digital number?

-3) New "poker is rigged" complaints.
-We've all seen the hundreds of thousands of forum posts, and heard the millions of moans around the world, that "online poker is rigged."
+We've all seen the hundreds of thousands of forum posts, and heard the millions of moans around the world, that "poker games online are rigged."
 All these people are convinced it's so, without any proof beyond the knowledge that they lost.

 These same people have been heard complaining that the shuffle machines in the tables are rigged, or they don't actually shuffle the decks.
 Take away the decks, and people will believe that the automated tables are just as rigged as they believe online poker to be.